sanjeevai/Train_accidents_in_India/README.md

 * report.rmd

-Here I performed the main part of the project.
-That includes:
+Here I performed the main part of the project in R. That includes:

 * Data Pre-Processing
 * Feature engineering